Xoliiiii/WeatherApp/README.md

 Follow this journey with me.

 The journey has started , and so far it has been good i would rather say that this journey has rather been smooth sailing but hey is day 2 i cant say much , it was been a freshers course for me andi am honestly loving it.
 Hopefully i keep this motivaton till the end

+Day 3:
+Today we learnt element of CSS and how to position it to our pages to customize and create a page that looks more presentable and unique.
+Today , i gained an ampile amountof information thathas left me to feel that i am able to create my own basic structure of a website